Lists and Tables

 Lists

 Lists help you organize content on web pages, improving readability and structure.
 You’ll find in the future you might be outlining steps, highlighting features, or presenting data.
 If you’re writing something technical and have a paragraph…try to find a way to turn it into a list!
+There are different reasons to use unordered (bulleted) versus ordered (numbered) lists.

 • If you rearrange the items in an unordered list, the list’s meaning does not change.
 For example, different definitions of a word.